 For making the tour you need to make a reservation in advance.
 That can be easily done at the Baci Perugina website where you will have to write down all your information and choose an hour to attend.
 Once you have done that, you will need to be in the museum 10 minutes before of the time chosen for the tour.

 Check more information about the Perugina Chocolate Factory on TripAdvisor.

-The museum is filled with memorabilia to to understand the history and the development of the factory.
-They also show the advertisement that Perugina has used during the years on a video filled with TV commercials.
-One you have seen that, comes the best part of the tour: seeing the factory line from above.
-At this point of the tour is forbidden to take pictures or videos.
-Once you get inside of that cold hallway, you can smell all the chocolate being produced there.
+The museum has memorabilia that help to understand the history and the development of the factory.
+They also show the advertisement used by Perugina during the years on a video filled with TV commercials.
+Once you have seen that, comes the best part of the tour: seeing the factory line from above.
+At this point of the tour, you can’t take pictures or videos.
+When you enter inside of that cold hallway, you can smell all the chocolate being produced there.
 It feels just like paradise!